There’s something liberating about owning a toy hauler. Not only do you get to carry your home with you, but also your ATVs, dirtbikes, and whatnot.

 Toy Size

-What kind of toys will you bring in your hauler?
+What kind of toys will you bring with you to your hauler?
 How much do they weigh?
-The answer to these questions will decide what your vehicle’s hauling capacity will be.
+The answer to these questions will decide your vehicle’s hauling capacity.

 Living Area